Effective-Nihilists/sociable_bot/sociable_bot/docs/source/tutorial_vision.rst

         start()

 .. note::
-    Vision requires an image, so we trigger on event :ref:`video_call_user_visible <concept_export>` which happens when a user becomes visible.
+    Vision requires an image, so we trigger on event :ref:`user_visible <concept_export>` which happens when a user becomes visible.
 Also, sending the image to the LLM requires a more complex message format.

 **Glossary**